usethesource/usethesource.github.io/_posts/2020-03-09-rascal-0-17-x-release-notes.md

 The static checker:

 * checks all features of Rascal
-* is written in Rascal using the TypePal framework, see https://github.com/usethesource/typepal
+* is written in Rascal using the [TypePal framework](https://github.com/usethesource/typepal)
 * is activated on "project clean" and "file save"
 * runs for now in the Rascal interpreter and may be slow on bigger projects (this is transitional, so bear with us)
 * enables editor features such as hover-help and jump-to-definition in Eclipse, based on the state of the file after the last "save"